A

 Example:

-If half the company’s capital comes from borrowing at 8%, and half from investors who are expecting a 16% return on their investment, the Cost of Capital is deemed to be 12%.
+If half the company’s capital comes from borrowing at 8%, and half from investors who expect 15% return on investment, the Cost of Capital is deemed to be 11.5%.

 Cost of Goods Sold (COGS)